 The interior of the church is one of the most elaborate in Portuguese churches in India and is decorated with intricately carved woodwork.
 The altar has the statue of St. Mary carved from a single piece of teak wood from Burma (Myanmar).
 Above the altar, the old paintings and statues are made in a blue and white colored design.
 The church has local flavor in the design because it is said that Jesuits Portuguese could not find the natives in Diu island so they used Indian artists.

-After attending the mass, we came back to market which was only 5 minutes walking distance.
-We decided to eat in open area next to seashore, it was pleasantly cool at that time of the day.
+After attending the mass, we came back to the market which is only 5 minutes walking distance.
+We decided to eat in the open restaurant next to the seashore, it was pleasantly cool in the evening.
 We ordered fish and vegetables for dinner, which was ok in taste.

-It was dark and there was nothing else to do, so returned to our hotel.
+We returned to our hotel after dinner.
+There was nothing in Diu in terms of nightlife or party.
+It was dark and there was nothing else to do in Diu, so returned to our hotel.

 We wanted to visit Naida caves which are next to Diu fort but we have been advised not to visit these alone for security reasons.
-We were two women and decided not to take chances.
+As we were two women and decided not to take chances.

 We almost drove along the sea beach and crossed the Jalandhar beach on the way.

-On weekend Diu is very crowded and better to book hotel or resort in advance.
+* On weekend Diu is very crowded and better to book a hotel or resort in advance.

 ** There are more beer and wine shops in the city than restaurants.
 (Don’t get surprised if you notice this)

-There is nothing much to do or see in Diu, neither there are many party places in town but it is a good place to spend some time in quite by the beach.
+** There is nothing much to do or see in Diu, neither there are many party places in town but it is a good place to spend some time in quiet by the beach.